Random Matrix Ensembles For Many-Body Quantum Systems: Classical Random Matrix Ensembles

-In finite dimensional Hilbert spaces, the Hamiltonian of a system can be represented by a $N \times N$ matrix; see Table \ref{tab:table1} for details.
+In finite dimensional Hilbert spaces, the Hamiltonian of a system can be represented by an $N \times N$ matrix; see Table \ref{tab:table1} for details.
+The matrix elements are chosen to be independent identically distributed (i.i.d.)
+Gaussian random variables with zero mean and variance $v^2$, i.e. $G(0,v^2)$.
 As the name suggests, these ensembles will be invariant under orthogonal [O($N$)], unitary [U($N$)] and unitary symplectic [USp($2N$)] transformations.
-In other words, all such $H$'s should be real symmetric/complex hermitian/real quaternion in any representation differing from any other by an invariance under orthogonal/unitary/unitary symplectic transformations.
+It can be shown that the definition of these ensembles imply that the $H$'s should be real symmetric/complex hermitian/real quaternion for GOE/GUE/GSE in any representation differing from any other by an invariance under orthogonal/unitary/unitary symplectic transformations.
 Note that the matrix dimension must be even for GSE and all energy eigenvalues will be doubly degenerate (Kramer's degeneracy).
-The matrix elements are chosen are to be independent identically distributed (i.i.d.)
-Gaussian random variables with zero mean and variance $v^2$, i.e. $G(0,v^2)$.
+As an aside, GSE may prove to be appropriate for analyzing generic properties of spin lattice models for fermions with odd number of lattice sites.